marliotto/wizard/docs/en.md

     $wizard->setTime(1507638600); // 2017/10/10 15:30:00
     ```

-1. Set author information
+1. Set author information.

     ```php
     /**
-     * $author can be a string no longer than 64 characters.
+     * $author - can be a string no longer than 64 characters.
      */
     $author = 'Name Surname';
     $wizard->setAuthor($author);
     ```

-1. Set license of database
+1. Set license of database.

     ```php
     /**
-     * $license may be the name of a public license or the text of a license.
+     * $license - may be the name of a public license or the text of a license.
 The length is unlimited.
      */
     $license = 'MIT';
     $wizard->setLicense($license);
     ```

-1. Add registers
+1. Define registers.

     ```php
     $intervals = (new Register('/path/to/cvs/register.csv'))